mnaoumov/obsidian-plugin-chronos/README.md

 # Note linking (beta)

 Link to other notes in your vault by adding a wiki link to either the item name or description.
 Type `[[` then a few characters in your note title for Obsidan to auto-suggest a path to insert.
+Chronos will link to the **first link** provided in an item.

 Works for Event and Point type items.
-You can add a link to the
+You can add a link to the item name (link path visible), or the description (link path hidden).
+Items with a link will appear underlined.

 ![example: note linking](./docs/ex-note-linking.gif)